-Open “Device Manager” by typing in device manager in Windows Search.
-You can find the same in control panel too.
+Open “Device Manager” by typing in the device manager in Windows Search.
+You can find the same in the control panel too.

 In the Device Manager window, search for ‘Network adapters’ and click to expand that.

 You’ll find a list of options!
-Find your Wireless/WLAN driver from it and left click on it.
-Click on ‘Update Driver Software’ option.
+Find your Wireless/WLAN driver from it and left-click on it.
+Click on the ‘Update Driver Software’ option.

 Click on ‘Browse my computer for driver software’.
 Next click in ‘Let me pick from a list of device drivers on my computer’

 Select your network hardware, and click Next.
 You might need to have the WLAN Driver CD with you for this.
-If you’ve the driver CD with you, please put it in the CD drive.
+If you have the driver CD with you, please put it in the CD drive.

-If the driver update is successful, you’ll see that in the next screen.
+If the driver update is successful, you’ll see that on the next screen.
 If it’s done, your problem will be solved and you can try connecting to the Internet.